In-person Conference

 Construction Contract Disputes Ireland: Shaping new developments into solution-focused advice for practitioners

-Chaired by Kevin Kelly of McCann FitzGerald
+Chaired by Kevin Kelly, McCann FitzGerald

 Kevin is "a real problem solver."
 "He is exceptionally well informed."
 He advised LinkedIn on a 17,000 sq metre office block construction in a congested urban area.